kiranharidas187/documents/src/docusaurus/docs/joining-a-session.md

     * Close the meeting tab on your browser.

     > :::note
     > If you leave the call by mistake, go back to MentorED and join the session.

   > :::note
-  Host can select partcipants to be Moderator or Presenter.
+  Host can select participants to be a Moderator or Presenter.
 To learn more, see [Managing User Settings](starting-a-session.md).

-  > :::tip
-  To learn more, see [BigBlueButton Help](https://docs.bigbluebutton.org/support/getting-help.html).

 ## Meeting Settings
 Users can change the meeting window layout and turn off notifications.